 WINNER: It’s a Toss-Up

-To see samples of both quartz and granite and to learn more about the general characteristics of each of these stones, please call us today @ 317.575.9540 to set up an appointment with one of our knowledgeable designers.
+To see samples of both quartz and granite and to learn more about the general characteristics of each of these stones, contact us to schedule a consultation with one of our knowledgeable designers.